 Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather and various other factors.
 During the past several years agriculture has generally experienced favorable economic conditions driven by high commodity and livestock prices and increased farmland values during this period.
-However, more recently, the agricultural sector has entered a period of significant transition.
-Grain and oilseed prices have declined sharply due to record levels of corn and soybean production in 2014, which is stabilizing the growth in farmland values and compressing producer margins.
-A strong U.S. dollar has also had a dampening effect on the export competitiveness of U.S. agricultural commodities and products.
-While U.S. agriculture faces realignments in commodity prices and farmland values, the generally strong financial positions of U.S. crop producers is expected to greatly reduce the impact of lower margins.
-In addition, crop producers may benefit from payments under the new government support programs approved in the 2014 Farm Bill.
-Meanwhile, the livestock sector has benefitted from lower feed costs.
+However, more recently, the agricultural sector has entered a more challenging and lower price environment.
+Grain and oilseed prices have declined sharply due to record levels of corn and soybean production in 2014 and 2015.
+This decline has slowed, or in some cases, reversed the growth in farmland values and compressed producer margins.
+Appreciation in the U.S. dollar has also had a dampening effect on the export competitiveness of U.S. agricultural commodities and products.
+While U.S. agriculture faces realignments in commodity prices and farmland values, the generally strong financial positions of U.S. crop producers is expected to afford them time to transition their operations to a lower price and margin environment.
+This transition is expected to involve loan repayment challenges for a small percentage of producers who do not or are unable to sufficiently adjust their operations to the environment.

+Crop producers may benefit from payments under the government support programs in the 2014 Farm Bill, which may lessen the impact of the lower price environment.
+Meanwhile, the livestock sector has benefitted from lower feed costs but is experiencing compressed margins due to supply/demand changes.